stepmania/stepmania/src/arch/Lights/LightsDriver_SextetStream.md

 TODO: Supply example of full-duplex in cooperation with the SextetStream input driver.

-### Mac OS X
+### macOS

 FIXME: *This has not been tested at all.* The following is a guess at a synopsis of how it should work if you're lucky enough for everything to have fallen into place just so.
-(Please amend this message if you manage to get this running consistently on Mac OS X.)
+(Please amend this message if you manage to get this running consistently on macOS.)

-The instructions for Linux should work equally well for Mac OS X.
+The instructions for Linux should work equally well for macOS.

 TODO: Serial examples.